abrasive/shairport/README.md

 Alternatively, Shairport Sync works well with PulseAudio, a widely used sound server found on many desktop Linuxes.
 While the timing information is not as accurate as that of `alsa` or `sndio`, it is often impractical to remove or disable PulseAudio.
 In that case, the `pa` backend can be used.
 An older backend for PulseAudio called `pulse` does not support synchronisation and is deprecated.

 For other use cases, Shairport Sync can provide synchronised audio output to a unix pipe or to standard output, or to audio systems that do not provide timing information.
-This could perhaps be described as *partial audio synchronisation*, where synchronised audio is provided by Shairport Sync, but what happens to it in the subsequent processing chain is outside the control of Shairport Sync.
+This could perhaps be described as *partial audio synchronisation*, where synchronised audio is provided by Shairport Sync, but what happens to it in the subsequent processing chain before it reaches the listener's ear, is outside the control of Shairport Sync.

 For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.